|Utility Accounting Software & Services|

 Paying Utility Bills

-Many organizations use the Utility Manager software to electronically "feed" their accounts payable system.
+Many organizations use either Utility Manager (for your network) or Energy Center (100% web-based) software to electronically "feed" their accounts payable system.

-Utility Manager stores accounting codes along with all the utility billing data.
-The custom-programmed AP Link allows Utility Manager to export out both the billing data and the appropriate accounting codes in the format required by your AP system.
+Utility Manager and Energy Center both store accounting codes along with all the utility billing data.
+The custom-programmed AP Link allows both programs to export out both the billing data and the appropriate accounting codes in the format required by your AP system.
 We've worked with Oracle, PeopleSoft, IFAS, EDEN, SAP, YARDI, JD Edwards, and many other AP systems.

-Having Utility Manager feed your AP system doesn't mean that you lose any control over how you process bills; it means you won't have to manually enter those bills into the AP system.
+Having Utility Manager or Energy Center feed your AP system doesn't mean that you lose any control over how you process bills; it means you won't have to manually enter those bills into the AP system.